Procedures for Submitting a Course for Global Learning (GL) Designation

 Step 1: Participate in a Global Learning Course Design and Instruction Workshop

 Lead faculty revising an existing course or developing a new course for GL designation should participate in a Global Learning Course Design and Instruction Workshop.
-Faculty members receive a $500 extra-state compensation stipend for participation in the workshop upon submission of a course proposal to the Faculty Senate Global Learning Curriculum Oversight Committee (GLCOC).
+Faculty who have previously attended a workshop are invited to refresh knowledge by attending an on-campus workshop, taking the self-paced Online Global Learning Course Design and Instruction Workshop, or contacting the Office of Global Learning Initiatives for current resources and requirements.
+Faculty receive a $500 extra-state compensation stipend for participation in the workshop upon submission of a course proposal to the Faculty Senate Global Learning Curriculum Oversight Committee (GLCOC).
 Please note: Faculty who have previously received a workshop stipend are not eligible to receive a second stipend.
 Per university policy, Graduate Assistants, Teaching Assistants, and Research Assistants are not eligible to receive a stipend for this workshop.

 Step 2: Develop a GL proposal for a revised existing course or a new course